 Humans play a central role in the data annotation process, a key phase in the development of high-performance Machine Learning models.
 Human annotations are essential for creating high-quality datasets, as human annotators are skilled at understanding and interpreting the contextual nuances and subtleties of data that machines cannot easily discern.

-For example, when annotating images to detect object detectionhumans can accurately identify and label objects, even in difficult visibility conditions or with partially obstructed objects.
-Similarly, for textual data, humans can interpret the meaning and tone of sentences, identify named entities and complex relationships, and discern expressed sentiments.
+For example, in image annotation for πŸ”— object detectionΒ humans can identify and label objects accurately, even in difficult visibility conditions or with partially obstructed objects.
+Similarly, for textual data, humans can interpret the meaning and tone of sentences, identify named entities and complex relationships, and discern sentiments expressed.

 Verification and supervision of the annotation process